To be the gold standard of family dining:

 There is a strong culture of promotion from within, with many members of the management team starting as servers, cooks, or dishwashers.
 Country Cookin is a place where many employees choose to stay long term.
 General Managers average 15 years of service and the corporate leadership team has a combined tenure of 200 years.

 David Preston began employment at Steer House in 1973 as a dishwasher.
 After Smith recognized his leadership potential, Preston was promoted to hourly manager in 1975, Assistant Manager in 1976, and a General Manager/New Unit Opening Manager in 1977.
 He continued to be promoted regularly, serving as the Area Supervisor for Northern Virginia in 1979 and Virginia State Manager in 1980.
 When Roger Smith reopened the company as Country Cookin in 1981, Preston served as General Manager of the new company, working daily with Smith to turn around the struggling brand and establish it on the path to success.
-Preston was named Country Cookin President in 1990.
+Preston was named Country Cookin President in 1985 and served in that role until 2019, when he transitioned to his current role as Chairman of the Board.
 Active in his church and community, Preston serves as chairman of the Salem City School Board.

 Tom Dodson started at Country Cookin as a 16 year old dishwasher in 1986.
 He grew up eating at the Culpeper Country Cookin and is the youngest of four siblings who all worked at the restaurant during high school.
 Initially he agreed to an hourly management job while in college as a resume builder, but realized college wasn’t for him and was promoted into management full time as an Assistant Manager in 1988.
 He was promoted to General Manager of the Harrisonburg location in 1991 and to District Manager in 1996.
 He was promoted to Vice President in 2007.
+He was named Country Cookin President in 2019.
 Dodson serves as Vice President of the Blue Ridge CASA for Children Board of Directors and on the personnel and finance committees of his church.

 For Media Inquiries or other high-resolution logo and images, please contact Angie Covington, Marketing Director at the corporate office: 540-774-0613.